-Please note: As of 7th April 2020 George Pell’s conviction was overturned by the High Court of Australia.
+UPDATE: As of 7th April 2020, George Pell’s conviction was overturned by the High Court of Australia.
 George Pell is no longer a convicted paedophile.
-The following article was written at a time where he was convicted.
+The following article was written at the time he was convicted.

 George Pell has been convicted of sexually abusing a choir boy when he was the Catholic Archbishop of Melbourne.